Just when you thought you were out of the woods on invite etiquette, wait, there’s more: addressing your wedding invitations.

 Wedding invitations are addressed on the outer envelope and vary in wording, depending on the addressee’s title and status.
 It can get tricky to nail it perfectly, but don’t worry: I’ll take the guesswork out of addressing your envelopes so you can tackle this task with confidence.

-Learn all the different ways to address wedding invitations to a family, with a guest, to a single guest, to a couple, to married couples, to unmarried couples, to doctors, etc. Plus, you’ll see examples of wedding invitation addressing so you don’t make any blunders.
+Now, let’s discuss all the different ways to address wedding invitations to a family, with a guest, to a single guest, to a couple, to married couples, to unmarried couples, to doctors, etc. Plus, you’ll see examples of wedding invitation addressing so you don’t make any blunders.

 Let’s get started.